dNationCloud/kubernetes-monitoring/helpers/FAQ.md

 ## How to customize my host monitoring?
 To cover variety of host configurations we implemented the template logic in the host monitoring as well.
-Templates allow you to fully customize the default state panels or alerts and also you can create your own to fulfill your host monitoring requirements.
+Templates allow you to fully customize the default state panels or alerts.
+You can also create your own to fulfill your host monitoring requirements.
 Currently, layer 1 customization is implemented.
 For full list of host templates see the [docs](https://dnationcloud.github.io/kubernetes-monitoring/docs/documentation/#templates).

 If you want to customize some existing (default) layer 1 template in host monitoring just create a simple yaml file: